marcouderzo/CSDemoParser/Worklog.md

 ```
 After setting the `entityID` and `userID` variables, the parser could now retrieve them and check them out in the `if()` statements, thus letting the parser print out the information from `ReadNewEntity()` as it should.

+## Parser Output Documentation

+The Parser Output is not very straight-forward to understand, expecially when it comes to game events' additional information.
+The complete documentation of the Parser's output format is [here](https://github.com/marcouderzo/CSDemoParser/blob/main/documentation/ParserFormat_Documentation.md).

 ## Automating the Parsing of the Match Pool

 ### autoparse.py